yuyuJP/Smartphone-Catalog-App/README.md

 ```

 ### Add sample items
-To test the website, add several sample items to your database following by
+To test the web app, add several sample items to your database following by
 ```
 $ python addmanyitems.py
 ```